 On January 17, 1945, as the Soviet army was approaching Auschwitz, Jack, along with many other prisoners, was forced on a death march from Poland to Germany through the winter of 1945 until May 5, when he was finally liberated by the side of a road in Germany.
 After liberation, Jack made his way back home, where he learned that none of his immediate family members had survived.
 Jack eventually made his way to Feldafing Displaced Persons camp, where he married his wife Sally and had a son they named Sam.
 In 1949, he, Sally, and Sam came to the United States on the USS Marine Flasher.
 In the United States, Jack and Sally added two more children, Irving and Rochelle, to their family.

-Jack’s legacy will live on in his three children, seven grandchildren, and six great-grandchildren.
+Jack died on December 20, 2021.
+His legacy will live on in his three children, seven grandchildren, and six great-grandchildren.
 We are grateful that he shared his history so that future generations can learn from the past.
 May his memory be a blessing.